blues/app-accelerators/15-greenhouse-monitor/README.md

 * `light_level`: an indication of the ambient light level.
 A higher value means more ambient light, a lower value means less ambient light.

-The sensor names are used both to report the values in monitoring and alert events, and as environment variable names to configure alert thresholds.
+The sensor names are used both to report the values in monitoring and alert events, and as part of the environment variable names that you use to configure [alert thresholds](#alerts).

 ### Monitoring Events

-Every `report_mins` mins, a monitoring event is sent to `greenhouse.qo`.
+The app sends a monitoring event to `greenhouse.qo` every `report_mins` minutes.
 The event contains the readings of all sensors.

 ```json